NateGithub9/Divvy-Pipeline-DWH/README.md

 ![](https://drive.usercontent.google.com/download?id=1ll3uOLac53ej0TRKJSo0LzWE2fPmEFFb)

-*For more details, see "03 - Transformation.ipynb"*
-### 5. Silver Transformation: Weather data

 * "Trip_Duration_Min" (DOUBLE) was calculated using TIMESTAMPDIFF, including a check to ensure end_ts was greater than start_ts.

 * "Trip_Distance_Km" (DOUBLE) was calculated by implementing the Haversine Formula with native SQL math functions (ASIN, SQRT), assuming the Earth's radius of 6371 km.